-The consolidated financial statements include the operations of Wheel-Trans and the financial results of the TTC's subsidiaries, Toronto Transit Infrastructure Limited ("TTIL") and Toronto Coach Terminal Inc. ("TCTI") and TCTI's subsidiary, TTC Insurance Company Limited (the "Insurance Co.").
+The consolidated financial statements include the operations of Wheel-Trans and the financial results of the TTC's subsidiaries, the Toronto Coach Terminal Inc. ("TCTI") and TCTI's subsidiary, TTC Insurance Company Limited (the "Insurance Co.").
 The results of the TTC Sick Benefit Association ("SBA"), which is controlled by the TTC, have also been consolidated.
+In 2016, TTC's subsidiary, the Toronto Transit Infrastructure Limited was dissolved.